bleo181-dev/SSID-logger/README.md

 **Wi-Fi SSID Logger**

 Script that continuously scans the Wi-Fi in its radius and saves the unique SSIDs encountered in a text file.
+The data obtained are also available for easier viewing at [IP]/view_log_file.php

 **installation**